-W&I insurance is becoming increasingly common in Luxembourg, following the trend in most European jurisdictions.
+Warranty and indemnity insurance is becoming increasingly common in Luxembourg, following the trend in most European jurisdictions.
 This is perhaps not surprising as the majority of targets - as opposed to the holding structure - are located outside of Luxembourg.

-Payment retentions and escrow accounts are utilised much more frequently, with escrow amounts sometimes being held back for more than one year if necessary, sometimes until certain postcompletion conditions have been met.
+Payment retentions and escrow accounts are utilised much more frequently, with escrow amounts sometimes being held back for more than a year if necessary, sometimes until certain post-completion conditions have been met.